Garden Plots are now available!

 The garden is organic.
-Because organic definitions can vary and some organically labeled products can be as toxic as synthetic versions, be conservative and cautious - more on that in the rules.
-Be aware of wildlife visitors.
-You will enjoy sightings of many birds of prey, raccoons, rabbits, coyotes, snakes, and other "critters".
+Because organic definitions can vary and some organically labeled products can be as toxic as synthetic versions, be conservative and cautious.
+More on that in the rules.

 Because of our scenic, exposed location, be fully aware that we are going to have wildlife visitors.
 We will enjoy sightings of many birds of prey, raccoons, rabbits, coyotes, snakes, and other “critters.”
 In fact, most of these are visiting our home landscapes, too – we just do not see them very often.
 Rabbits love newly sprouted plants and can cut them down to nothing in no time.
 Snakes are more of a surprise than harmful, so unless you hear a rattle, know they are harmless and can be moved aside with a shovel.
 We have voles, mice, toads, and many insects.
 Did you know snakes, toads and spiders eliminate huge numbers of garden pests?
 Start your day by gardening in the morning to the bright song from a meadow lark – it does not get any better!

 We have a beehive in our garden.
 We partner with a local beekeeper, and we benefit by having excellent pollination and being a part of saving bees.
-The hive is in a securely fenced area, large enough to observe from the fence – you will find it fascinating to watch the bees come in on the landing board and head out again.
+The hive is in a secure fenced area, large enough to observe from the fence – you will find it fascinating to watch the bees come in on the landing board and head out again.
 On hot days, watch for them to “fan” at the opening to circulate air in the hive, cooling the bees and evaporating the nectar.
 Our beekeeper offers his knowledge to our gardeners, and we will let you know if one of those opportunities arises.
 Please stay out of the fenced hive area and do not disturb the hive (rock throwing, etc.).
 We may get lucky and sample some honey late in the summer!
-Our beekeeper may added more hives in 2021.